Coombszy/notify/README.md

 services:
   notify:
     container_name: notify
-    image: coombszy/notify:latest
+    image: coombszy/notify:2.0.0 # Latest currently refers to Legacy
     volumes:
       - ./config:/app/config
-      - ./notifications:/app/notifications
+      - ./notifications:/app/data
 ```
 ### Volume mounts
-- /app/config = Folder to store the `config.ini` for the service
+- /app/config = Folder to store the `notify.toml` for the service
-- /app/notifications = Folder to store notification JSONs for each day
+- /app/data = Folder to store notifications JSON

 # IFTTT
 Currently, you cannot publish an IFTTT applet if it uses the webhook functionality.
 So i've included instructions on how to make the services yourself: